-1.5.7 jupyter notebook
+1.5.7 jupyterlab notebooks

 A jupyter notebook is a simple and useful method to share code with others.
-Notebooks allow for a fluid synthesis of formatted text, typeset mathematics (using MEX via MathJax) and Python.
+Notebooks allow for a fluid synthesis of formatted text, typeset mathematics (using LATEX via MathJax) and Python.
 The primary method for using notebooks is through a web interface, which allows creation, deletion, export and interactive editing of notebooks.